SarthakMakhija/tech-lessons/_posts/2020-04-19-aws-lambda-a-virtual-podcast.md

 Welcome all to this article named <i>AWS Lambda - A Virtual Podcast</i> and let me introduce our guests Mr. Hernandez and Ms. Jessica who would walk us through their experiences of using AWS Lambda.

-Welcome Hernandez and Jessica and thank you for participating in this <i>Virtual Podcast</i>.
+Welcome, Hernandez and Jessica and thank you for participating in this <i>Virtual Podcast</i>.
 Let's get started.

 ### What is AWS Lambda